piecepackr/piecepackr_site/content/Docs/ppn.rst

 * Allow expressing macros in Metadata_ section for pieces and/or locations

+  + Allow to be letters, numbers, and underscores.
-  + Parse first (converting to normal Piece/Location notation) and then parse normally
+  + Parse macros into normal Piece/Location notation and then parse Piece/Location notation as normal.
   + Allow even more flexibility by allowing specification of functions to automatically adjust location/piece i.e. a function to automatically generate hexagonal coordinates?

 * Implement a more flexible "Complex" piece notation that can support adding pieces from other game systems and non-90 degree rotations